-A Note Parity Trigger will occur on any distribution date if (a) the sum of the Pool Balance plus amounts on deposit in the reserve account (excluding amounts on deposit in the TERI pledge fund) at the end of the preceding Collection Period is less than (b) 101% of the outstanding principal balance of the offered securities after payments on that distribution date.
+A Note Parity Trigger will occur on any distribution date on and after the Stepdown Date if (a) the sum of the Pool Balance plus amounts on deposit in the reserve account (excluding amounts on deposit in the TERI pledge fund) at the end of the preceding Collection Period is less than (b) 101% of the outstanding principal balance of the offered notes after payments on that distribution date.

-If an event of default occurs and continues, on each distribution date, the Principal Distribution Amount for the securities will be payable to each class of class A securities (other than the class A-IO certificates) on a pro rata basis until each class is paid in full, then to the class B notes until paid in full and finally, to the class C notes until paid in full.
-However, principal payments received from the class A-5 notes will be distributed first to the class A-5-1 certificates until the outstanding principal balance of the class A-5-1 certificates has been reduced to zero, and thereafter, all remaining available funds received from the class A-5 notes will be distributed to the class A-5-2 certificates.
+If an event of default occurs and continues, on each distribution date, the Principal Distribution Amount for the notes will be payable to each class of class A notes (other than the class A-IO notes) on a pro rata basis until each class is paid in full, then to the class B notes first to pay any Carryover Interest Distribution Amount and then to pay principal until paid in full and finally, to the class C notes first to pay any Carryover Interest Distribution Amount and then to pay principal until paid in full.

-On the final maturity date for each class of securities, amounts on deposit in the reserve account, if any, will be available, if necessary, to be applied to reduce the principal balance of the class of securities to zero.
-Although the maturity of certain of the trust student loans will extend well beyond the final maturity date for the class C notes, the actual date on which the aggregate outstanding principal and/or accrued interest of any class of securities are paid may be earlier than the final maturity date for that class of securities, based on a variety of factors.
+On the final maturity date for each class of notes, amounts on deposit in the reserve account, if any, will be available, if necessary, to be applied to reduce the principal balance of the class of notes to zero.
+Although the maturity of certain of the trust student loans will extend well beyond the final maturity date for the class C notes, the actual date on which the aggregate outstanding principal and/or accrued interest of any class of notes are paid may be earlier than the final maturity date for that class of notes, based on a variety of factors.

 Turbo of Principal.
-On each distribution date on which a Turbo Trigger is in effect, all available funds remaining in the collection account after clause (9) below under "Distributions and Payments-Distributions from the Collection Account" will be distributed as principal in addition to principal distribution amounts due under clause (8) below under "Distributions and Payments-Distributions from the Collection Account."
+On each distribution date on which a Turbo Trigger is in effect, all available funds remaining in the collection account after clause (11) below under "Distributions and Payments-Distributions from the Collection Account" will be distributed as principal in addition to principal distribution amounts due under clause (8) below under "Distributions and Payments-Distributions from the Collection Account".